These low-fat Blueberry Banana Muffins taste like a traditional blueberry muffin, but they have reduced fat, sugar and dairy!

 Do you ever feel like the world is shifting beneath your feet?
 That things are changing so rapidly that you just can't keep up?

 I attempt to keep up with changing technology as best I can.
-I enjoy posting to this blog, I’m active on Facebook, Instagram, Twitter and Pinterest.
-I’ve dabbled in StumbleUpon, peeked at Tumblr, and I’m just starting to experiment with SnapChat in my kitchen.
+I enjoy posting to this blog, I'm active on Facebook, Instagram, Twitter and Pinterest.
 But how many social media platforms can one person handle?
-The other day, I claimed my handle (see, I know the lingo) on Periscope.
-I had barely finished registering when I suddenly received a notification that I had a new follower.

-Some days it’s comforting to just stop, slow down, take a break and let the cyber world continue on its merry way without me.
+Some days it's comforting to just stop, slow down, take a break and let the cyber world continue on its merry way without me.
 With a muffin.
 Not just any muffin.
-A familiar old favourite, like this blueberry-banana muffin.
+A familiar old favourite, like one of these Low-Fat Blueberry Banana Muffins.

 So just for today I'm going to let the online world go on without me, pour myself a cup of coffee, read a newspaper, ignore my Facebook feed, and have a good old familiar blueberry banana muffin.